 Additional Workflows to Consider

-1. You can establish workflows based on content type.
-For example, immunizations records from pharmacies can be routed to the clinical team for reconciliation/abstraction.
-Hospital discharge or Emergency Department reports can be routed to the Care Manager or Care Coordinator for a follow up call or appointment scheduling.
+- You can establish workflows based on content type.
+For example, immunization records from pharmacies can be routed to the clinical team for reconciliation/abstraction.
+Hospital discharge or Emergency Department reports can be routed to the Care Manager or Care Coordinator for a follow-up call or appointment scheduling.

 Interoperability Rules Engine

-The Interoperablity Rules Engine is a new feature in version 5.9.1/8.4.1 and later.
+The Interoperability Rules Engine is a new feature in version 5.9.1/8.4.1 and later.
 It allows you to create rules to manage incoming documents.
-You can create rules to automate renaming and categorizing of imported documents based on where the documents come from, such as external systems, direct address or the MSU; document forms such as C-CDA's, images, text files or PDF's; or document names or titles.
+You can create rules to automate the renaming and categorizing of imported documents based on where the documents come from, such as external systems, direct address, or the MSU; document forms such as C-CDAs, images, text files, or PDFs; or document names or titles.
 To use the Rules Engine, you must set the Interoperability Rules Engine access rights to "Yes" in System Administrator → Operations → File Maintenance.

 NextGen Share is a great tool that has made exchanging information much more secure, fast, and easy to do.
 While it is a very beneficial tool, it is crucial to have workflows set in place to ensure that it is running smoothly.
-By creating set guidelines and workflows regarding inbound and outbound transmissions, your practice will have a smooth running NextGen Share application that works seamlessly.
+Establishing clear guidelines and workflows for handling inbound and outbound transmissions will ensure your NextGen Share application operates efficiently and without issues.